HenrikBengtsson/matrixStats/revdep/problems.md

       generic 'defaultNDims' and siglist 'matrixOrHDF5'
     All user-level objects in a package (including S4 classes and methods) should have documentation entries.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
+    See chapter 'Writing R documentation files' in the 'Writing R Extensions' manual.
     ```

-*   checking contents of ‘data’ directory ...
+*   checking contents of 'data' directory ...
 WARNING
     ```
     Output for data("rsecFluidigm", package = "clusterExperiment"):
-      Creating a new generic function for ‘edges’ in package ‘phylobase’ Search path was changed
+      Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’ Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’ Creating a new generic function for ‘edges’ in package ‘phylobase’ Creating a new generic function for ‘packageName’ in package ‘AnnotationDbi’ Creating a generic function for ‘ls’ from package ‘base’ in package ‘AnnotationDbi’ Creating a generic function for ‘eapply’ from package ‘base’ in package ‘AnnotationDbi’ Creating a generic function for ‘exists’ from package ‘base’ in package ‘AnnotationDbi’ Creating a generic function for ‘sample’ from package ‘base’ in package ‘AnnotationDbi’ Search path was changed
     ```